 How to Grow and Care for Angelica

-A close up of the large green umbels of A. archangelica, contrasting with the dark red stems, and surrounded by foliage.
-In the background is a garden scene with a pond.
+A close up of the large green umbels of Angelica archangelica, contrasting with the dark red stems, and surrounded by foliage.

 Looking to add some depth to your garden this season?
 Try angelica.
 This long-cultivated biennial herb has a history of medicinal use, with edible roots, leaves, and stalks.
 Growing to a towering eight feet tall, these plants have an aromatic scent and impressive stature.
 Discover how to add angelica to your garden now.